 Firstly, it’s important to perform any pressing truck maintenance prior to a job where you’re hauling asphalt.
 Since this substance is in a combination of a liquid and solid state, it’s often heavier than other materials and harsher on the components it comes into contact with.
 Because of this, hauling asphalt in a truck that has broken parts can cause any performance issues to get worse.
 As such, immediately repairing these problems can prevent something more serious and costly from happening down the line.

-If you feel it’s necessary, you can even spray a releasing product over the surface of your dump truck bed.
+If you feel it’s necessary, you can even spray a releasing product over the surface of your asphalt dump truck bed.
 These products aren’t typically needed to get the best use out of your dump truck.
 However, they can help break down materials and further reduce your chances of developing buildup.
 Additionally, you should always clean the products you use with your company prior to applying them.
+This way, you’re guaranteed the maximum amount of effect.

 At Linings Inc., hot asphalt is one of the main materials we design our products to handle.
 Our QuickSilver truck liners are a half-inch thick, which allows them to better withstand the stress from heated substances.
 Formulated throughout the liner is a six percent silicone release agent, which is a huge advantage for our QuickSilver truck liners.
 Six percent is the highest industry standard by far and gives our liners the best release for the asphalt.
 We also use high-quality UHMW-PE resin when making them, so your truck’s bed will be slick enough to resist any sticky buildup.